 Like all the 35-year-old’s previous releases Yawn powerfully strikes you with the first listen but with each spin, the record somehow improves when you discover a hidden new layer from Ryder-Jones whether this is a lyric or guitar note that somehow you hadn’t noticed on previous visits to the track.

-If you’ve ever seen the West Kirby man live you’ll know just how much he uses humour during a gig when interacting with the crowd, it is this same humour that also transcends onto the record with the final track’s tongue-in-cheek title of ‘Happy Song’ which is a stunning six-minute blow-off to a magnificently hypnotic record that sees Ryder-Jones cement his name as one of Britain’s most gifted musicians today. – Joe Taysom
+If you’ve ever seen the West Kirby man live you’ll know just how much he uses during a gig when interacting with the crowd, it is this same humour that also transcends onto the record with the final track’s tongue-in-cheek title of ‘Happy Song’ which is a stunning six-minute blow-off to a magnificently hypnotic record that sees Ryder-Jones cement his name as one of Britain’s most gifted musicians today. – Joe Taysom

-Sunflower Bean are the whole package.
+Sunflower Bean the whole package.
 Nick Kivlen on guitar feels like he was lifted directly from a T-Rex gig and drummer Jacob Faber has the unsuspecting but wild eyes of a true rock and roll drummer.
 Nor only the music which has authenticity and eclecticism across every not.
 But they also have the modernity that so many other bands miss.

 Bands of the recent past were very concerned with their placement.
 Too often they recoiled at being called a certain genre over another, they enjoyed the sub-cultural tribal nature of rock and roll.